Meglet/CSCI3155Paper/Draft.md

 You can find evidence of our collaboration (for both the paper and the presentation) at https://github.com/Meglet/CSCI3155Paper

->>MG: I moved the Pro section to after the Con section, as in the presentation.
-We can move it back if you like!

 The New Sugar In Your JavaScript
 =================================
 Group Members: Nicandro Flores, Megan Greening, and Brian McWilliams.

 ECMAScript is an internationally standardized specification for scripting languages.
 Many client side languages such as JavaScript(JS) and ActionScript are derived from it.
 TC39 is a working group tasked with the responsibility of writing the new ECEMAScript 6 (ES6) specification[1], with a late 2013 target release.
-In approximately six months Node.js will begin embracing the newly proposed specification, browsers will begin popping up messages asking users upgrade their browsers, and JavaScript (JS) programmers will stand divided with TC39's decision to include a new class syntax into the language.
+In approximately six months Node.js will begin embracing the newly proposed specification, browsers will begin popping up messages asking users upgrade, and JavaScript programmers will stand divided with TC39's decision to include a new class syntax into the language.

 The Prototypla Way
 ------------------

 Despite JS being an object oriented language it does not have syntax to create classes in the conventional way programmers are used to, such as in Java.
 ECMAScript does specify that program state and methods are carried by objects, and that structure and behavior are both inherited.
 Therefore, even though class syntax such as "class" and "extends" do not exist in JS, there must be a way to simulate the idea of classes in JS.

 JS function objects are highly versatile.
 They are first class citizens, so they are no different than data just as classes are data in other class based languages.
 For example functions can be used as templates to construct other objects.
 Templated objects are easily created using the 'new' operator.
 Additionally functions also come pre-equipped with hidden properties and methods.
-One of these properties is the 'prototype' property, with these three tools programmers can simulate prototyped-based classes.
+One of these properties is the 'prototype' property.
+With these three tools programmers can simulate prototyped-based classes.

 Starting with two constructor functions, Person and Employee, their initial prototype property is simply an empty object, "{}".